Improve your career prospects with our psychology residencies that include comprehensive training

 - Quarterly Surrey Place Psychology Discipline meetings.

-Join Dr. Wynsome Walker and Dr. Valerie Temple on a tour of the Surrey Place Psychology Internship facilities including an accessible building and playground, offices, observation rooms, social enterprise Coffee Shed, rooms with tools for play therapy and more.
+Join Dr. Wynsome Walker and Dr. Valerie Temple on a tour of the Surrey Place Psychology Residency facilities including an accessible building and playground, offices, observation rooms, social enterprise Coffee Shed, rooms with tools for play therapy and more.

 This AAPI document consists of two parts: